emilymartin/brightwheel/README.md

 6. You said limit this to 2 hours, so I want to be very candid about where I went over and fair to other candidates and your interview process.
 I had never pulled a table from the internet that was in HTML before.
 This took me about 2 hours to figure out on it's own.
 Aside from that one piece, I completed the rest of this within the 2 hours.
 I really wanted to be able to do the analysis with all the data, since that's the part I'm actually good at.

+7. There's a notebook in the notebooks folder if you're interested in my scratch work.

 SQL Queries:
 I have them here since I don't save the final data frame in a table.